 These three applications could be described as follows:

-The Java Business Application (JBA) was implemented as representation of web-based business application to support the management of a fictive clinical trial.
-From the business point of view, this is the app of interest that needs to be validated.
+The Java Business Application (JBA) was implemented as web- application to basically support the management of a clinical trial.
+This is the business application that needs to be validated.

 The OQ Test App was implemented as a prototype to perform automated OQs on the JBA based on the feature files and the glue code.
 It generates the testresults in a format, that allows to be displayed in Scenarioo.